givemesomefaces/jenkinshelper/README.md

 <!-- Plugin description -->
 ### Support batch operation for jenkins job
 The JenkinsHelper window is at the bottom of the ide.
+can select multiple jobs to operate.
 * build
-  1. build wit params
+  * build with params
-  2. circular build if failed
+  * circular build if last build was failed
-  3. build last failed jobs
+  * choose last build failed jobs to build
 * update
-  1. git branch name
+  * git branch name
-  2. update value of String params
+  * update value of string params
-  3. add new string param
+  * add new string param
 * error log
-  1. filter error log
+  * filter error log
 <!-- Plugin description end -->

 ## Installation